Extension Associate Professor/Specialist, Youth & Family Education and Policy

 Smith, M., Alleva, R., Linehan, T. Frigon, J. (2011) The Courage to Care: A curriculum to improve the culture and climate in Middle Schools, University of New Hampshire Cooperative Extension and The Browne Center

-- Former Founder and CEO, The Peaceful Intervention Program (A national training and consulting company serving over 300 school districts and human service organizations)
+Former Founder and CEO, The Peaceful Intervention Program and Malcolm Smith Consulting (A national training and consulting company serving over 300 school districts and human service organizations nationwide) Clients included social welfare and educational programs in all 50 states and Canada as well as the U.S. Army Family Advocacy Program, The Center for School Safety, and The Attorney General's Office

 - National Council On Family Relations Certified Family Life Educator